AlishaJoy/Kaggle/kaggle.md

-This is to practise the kaggle coasre codes
+This is to practise the kaggle coasre codes yes it is